cj1128/handmade-hero/README.md

 ### Day 42: Basic 2D Vectors

 - Fix diagonal movement problem
-- Define `v2` and plus operator, minus operator and unary minus operator in `handmade_math.h`
+- Define `v2` and add operator, minus operator and unary minus operator in `handmade_math.h`
 - Use v2 instead of x and y

 ### Day 43: The Equations of Motion